Understanding Bleichenbacher’s CRYPTO'98 Padding Oracle Attack on RSA Encryption

 ⸻But why does it work out that ?
 In other words, why are the encryption and decryption formulas inverses?

 I’m not going to delve into that, since it is not the point of this article.
 But if you are curious, consider learning the basics of group theory.
 You don’t have to go extremely deep; once you grasp basic group theory, it will become easy to understand why the above equation is true.
-This textbook is recommended: Contemporary Abstract Algebra, by Joseph Gallian (chapters 1-8 are enough to understand the principle of RSA encryption).[2]
+This textbook is recommended: Contemporary Abstract Algebra, by Joseph Gallian (chapters 1-8 are enough to understand RSA encryption).[2]

 Overview of the attack